 Full Denture Restorations

 Full dentures are used in restorations when dental implants need to replace a full arch of teeth, such as all your top teeth or all your bottom teeth.
-FOY Dentures ® are an ideal match for dental implants.
+Sometimes these are sold under trade names like All-on-4, but FOY Dentures ® are an ideal match for dental implants.
 These dentures are designed to fully replace the proper dimensions of your lost teeth and jawbone so that your face is restored to its youthful proportions, which can eliminate a sunken facial appearance and reduce facial folds, wrinkles, jowls, and turkey neck.

 Dentures can be made either as removable dentures or fully fixed.
 Removable dentures have to be taken out nightly for cleaning, but they’re less expensive and easier to replace.

-To learn more about your dental implant restoration options, please call (912) 234-8282 for an appointment with a Savannah implant dentist at Beyond Exceptional Dentistry.
+To learn more about your dental implant restoration options, please call (912) 234-8282 for an appointment with a Savannah implant dentist offering Beyond Exceptional Dentistry at Durham.